nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 Examples:
-- `select 2` will select the 2nd student in the student list and display his / her particulars on the view panel.
+- `select 1` will select the 1st student in the student list and display his / her particulars on the view panel on the right.

 [Back to list of commands](#commands)